Skip to content

 A pinch (1/2 gram) of magnesium chloride salt flakes per litre of drinking water mimics natural spring water concentration, and is very tasty and easy to drink.
 Drinking 3 litres over 24 hours, with 80mg of elemental magnesium in each litre, you would get well over 200mg of magnesium actually making it through to the interior of the body.
 Remember that magnesium chloride hexahydrate is a naturally occurring food 'salt' (not a drug or synthesized product).
 It doesn't taste salty like sodium salt anymore, because the sodium chloride has been skimmed off during dehydration.

-Magnesium chloride salt tastes bitter on the tongue directly as flakes.
-However when you use it very diluted as mineral water it has a nice mineral water alkaline texture and taste.
+Magnesium chloride salt tastes bitter on the tongue directly.
+However when you use it very diluted as mineral water it has a pleasant smooth mineral water texture and alkaline taste.
 Adding natural magnesium chloride to your drinking water is just adding natural magnesium as food salt to your diet, the same as you would add sodium chloride to your diet when you sprinkle sodium salt on your food for taste, or when you add herbs and spices to your cooking.
 It's just food.
-Like with any food, you can also consume too much (concentrated) oral magnesium at one time, in which case you will notice a loosening of stool or diarrhea.
+Like with any food, you can also consume too much (concentrated) oral magnesium at one time (as a laxative), in which case you will notice a loosening of stool or diarrhea.
 In this case you are losing the magnesium too quickly from the digestive system before it has a chance to gain access to tissue cells.
 Your tissue cells may still be starving for more magnesium, but the digestive system is not able to cope with high-end delivery.
 Transdermal absorption allows better uptake for those with high-end needs.

 By Sandy Sanderson ©2016-2025